Walter-Tronics/HNGx_task_2/README.md

     npm run dev
     ```

-3. **Open in Browser:** Open your web browser and navigate to http://localhost:5173 to access the PhotoGallery.
+3. **Open in Browser:** Open your web browser and navigate to http://localhost:5173 to access the Movies Website.